richardschweitzer/PostsaccadicOscillations/README.md

 # Postsaccadic Oscillations

-This repository contains R code developed in the context of the book chapter "Definition, modeling and detection of saccades in the face of post-saccadic oscillations", by Richard Schweitzer and Martin Rolfs.
-You can find the pre-print here: https://doi.org/10.1101/2021.03.24.436800
+This repository contains R code developed in the context of the book chapter (pre-print https://doi.org/10.1101/2021.03.24.436800):

+Schweitzer, R., Rolfs, M. (2022).
+Definition, Modeling, and Detection of Saccades in the Face of Post-saccadic Oscillations.
+In: Stuart, S. (Ed) Eye Tracking.
+Neuromethods, vol 183.
+Humana, New York, NY. https://doi.org/10.1007/978-1-0716-2391-6_5.

-At this point it contains:
+At this point the repository contains:
 - Implementations of models to fit saccades with post-saccadic oscillations, as proposed by Bouzat et al. (2018) and Del Punta et al. (2019).
 - The "saccade simulator".
 - Direction- and velocity-based PSO detection add-on for the Engbert-Kliegl algorithm for microsaccade detection.